jzuhone/cluster_merger_catalog/source/index.rst

 area of galaxy clusters a resource for studying mergers and comparing simulated data to real observations.
 The simulation data has been post-processed using `yt <http://yt-project.org>`_.

-The catalog and its data is hosted on the `yt Hub <http://hub.yt>`_, provided by the `Data Exploration Lab <https://dxl.ncsa.illinois.edu/>`_ at the `National Center for Supercomputing Applications <http://www.ncsa.illinois.edu/>`_, at the `University of Illinois at Urbana-Champaign <http://www.illinois.edu>`_.
+The catalog and its data are hosted on the `yt Hub <http://hub.yt>`_, provided by the `Data Exploration Lab <https://dxl.ncsa.illinois.edu/>`_ at the `National Center for Supercomputing Applications <http://www.ncsa.illinois.edu/>`_, at the `University of Illinois at Urbana-Champaign <http://www.illinois.edu>`_.